colingourlay/supernote-crosswords/README.md

 ## How do I use it?

-1. On your Supernote, create a folder under `Document` called `Crosswords`
+1. On your Supernote, create a folder under `Document` called `Crosswords`, and sync with Supernote Cloud
 2. Fork this repository to get your own copy
 3. In your fork's settings, go to `Security > Secrets and variables > Actions` add two **Repository secrets** to hold your Supernote Cloud login credentials:
    - `SUPERNOTE_CLOUD_EMAIL`